 Insights and Approach

-To swiftly elevate the profile of Make It Click, we needed to deliver a blend of organic content, paid advertising and PR.
+To elevate the profile of Make It Click swiftly, we needed to deliver a blend of organic content, paid advertising and PR.

-First, we organised a detailed piece of strategic work developing a range of audience personas.
-We ran a simulation through all of the platform’s programmes with these audiences in mind, for instance, furloughed workers, and small business owners.
+First, we organised a detailed piece of strategic work developing a range of audience personas – from NEETs to furloughed workers and small business owners.

 Our approach to selecting the right platforms to target ads and content was rooted in audience insights.
 Using our channel planning tool, we identified which social media platforms were most relevant for the audience personas, and ran six-week ad cycles for each one; for instance, younger audiences on TikTok and older ones on more traditional online platforms such as Facebook and Google.